winstonchen-code/COVID-19-Data-Tracker/README.md

-# Wander Plus App
+# Covid-19 Data Tracker App

 ## INSPIRATION

-An app that came out of the desire to travel while stuck at home during quarantine.
-We wanted to create an application so that we can plan our next post pandemic trip.
+An app that displays the most up-to-date Covid-19 statistics.

 ## WHAT IT DOES

-Mindful Meditation is an online app that helps people of all ages to relax by timed breathing training.
+Covid-19 Data Tracker is an online app that helps people of all ages to relax by timed breathing training.
 Anyone can access it through a simple click and start meditating.

 ## WHAT'S NEXT